marcuj/create-art-store/APIDOC.md

 `400` error: "Missing required params"
 - Occurs when request is missing one of the six parameters

-`400` error: "User does not exist"
+`400` error: "Given parameter value(s) does not exist."
-- Occurs when the given seller username does not exist
+- Occurs when the given seller username for category ID does not exist in the database

 ## Create New Transaction
 **Endpoint:** `/transactions/add`

 **Description:** Creates a new transaction associated to the given listing, seller, and buyer.
-Returns the updated stock amount for the bought item
+Returns the updated stock amount for the bought item.
+A user must be logged in to use this endpoint.

 **Request Type:** `POST`